Lewisham Council Homepage Skip navigation

 Find out about what councillors do.

-A councillor represents their ward or division and the people who live in it.
-They are elected for a four year term of office.
+Councillors represent their ward or division and the people who live in it.
+They're elected for four-year terms.

 Councillors deal with a different issues and priorities that affect their local community.
 As well as being directly involved with the local community they also serve on committees influencing council decisions and policies, as well as working with other organisations, such as the local schools, the police and health services to help improve services.